TeamTeaMC/Ecliptic-Seasons/docs/source/en/crop.md

 ## Seasonal Crops

-The growth of crops is closely related to the seasons, and its essence is the change of water and heat conditions.
-Therefore, in cold areas, the winter of crops will be longer.
-In hot areas, summer will dominate.
+Crop growth is closely tied to the seasons, fundamentally driven by changes in water and heat conditions.
+In colder regions, winters tend to be longer for crops, while in hotter regions, summer dominates the growing cycle.

-## Build a greenhouse
+## Building a Greenhouse

-In order to adapt crops to different seasons and environments, you need to build a greenhouse.
+To help crops adapt to different seasons and environments, you need to build a greenhouse.

-The greenhouse can maintain the growth temperature and humidity conditions of crops.

-Greenhouses are divided into two types, one is a light-transmitting greenhouse and the other is a closed greenhouse.

-The light-transmitting greenhouse can provide sufficient sunlight to crops in winter to ensure the smooth growth of plants.
-However, during the hot summer daytime, the sunlight will bring too much heat, so it will lose its effect.
+A greenhouse maintains the proper temperature and humidity for crop growth.
+Additionally, for crops that depend on seasonal conditions, you will need to provide a Seasonal Greenhouse Core.

+There are two types of greenhouses: transparent and sealed.

+A transparent greenhouse allows ample sunlight during winter, ensuring smooth crop growth.

-The darkroom greenhouse is slightly weaker and cannot completely restore the growth rate of crops, but it is not easily affected by the high temperature in summer.
+A sealed greenhouse is less effective at restoring growth speed, but it is more resistant to high summer temperatures.

+## Supplementing Humidity

+Most crops require good humidity conditions to grow properly.
+Without it, their growth rate will slow down significantly.

+Water sources in a greenhouse can help keep the soil moist.
+However, improving air humidity is also essential.
+Using magma blocks to activate bubble columns can effectively increase air humidity in a certain area (1.21 only).

+A better method is to use a grille block with sponges placed inside to regulate humidity.